Evolution of the Big Muff Pi Circuit - Part 3 - 1980 to Present

 Another unique construction feature of this clone is that it uses a quad transistor chip instead of individual transistors.
 This offers some noise reduction benefits and more consistent transistor matching than discreet transistors.
 It also had the benefit in making the circuit appear to be something other than a Big Muff clone.
 Another version of the Swollen Pickle included a mids switch mod to reduce the mid range scoop, a mod later utilized by Skreddy Pedals.

-Looking at the actual circuit I ungooped in my CD, I found it was not based on a Russian Big Muff at all, but very similar to one of the mid '70's Ram's Head variants.
+Looking at the actual circuit I ungooped in my CD, I found it was nothing like Russian Big Muff at all, but very similar to one of the mid '70's Ram's Head variants.
 I found there was no limiting resistor mod, but the emitter resistors were removed in the first three stages.
 The tone stage is modified with matching 47k high pass and low pass resistors at R5/R8, flattening the mid scoop out somewhat.
 Even though there is nothing special about the other component values, pulling those emitter resistors makes for a very high gain Big Muff, and I suppose you could call the EQ from that tone stack 'creamy'.
 I like it.
 It is a bit light on the low end for my taste, but that can be remedied by enlarging the clipping caps at C6 and C7 anywhere from .047uF to .1uF, and bringing the feedback filter caps at C11/C12 up to 500pF. (now - you know who you are - you can stop emailing me asking if I have the CD schematic! :)

 BIG MUFF OVERDRIVE / G2 - Pete Cornish, famed effects rig builder, has built a range of rugged, high quality, custom variants of many classic effects, including the P-1 (Ram's Head based) and P-2 (Russian based) Big Muff variants used by David Gilmour.
 Pete was creating his customized takes on the Big Muff long before the electronics community had the internet available to pass ideas back and forth.
 The G-2 was his third take on the BMP circuit, created in the early 1990's for Lou Reed, then sold to the public as a stand alone pedal circa 2002.